YouTube

 DINNER, MID/HIGH – James St South, City Centre

-Owned by the same group as Hadskis, JSS is just another level again and known best for it’s steaks.
+Owned by the same group as Hadskis, JSS is just another level again and is known best for its steaks.

 DINNER, HIGH – Muddlers Club, Cathedral Quarter

-Essentially a top tier restaurant but don’t expect a timid fine dining experience.
-With its open plan kitchen and great customer service, Muddlers Club has one of the best atmosphere in the city.
+Essentially a top-tier restaurant, but don’t expect a timid fine dining experience.
+With its open-plan kitchen and great customer service, Muddlers Club has one of the best atmospheres in the city.

 SIMPLE GRUB

-Sometimes after a days drinking or suffering we don’t want anything too rich and just need something to get us going again.
-In that case get to Bunsen Burger or Boojum for your Mexican needs.
+Sometimes, after a day of drinking or suffering, we don’t want anything too rich and just need something to get us going again.
+In that case, get to Bunsen Burger or Boojum for your Mexican needs.

 LATE NIGHT MUNCHIES – Little Italy, City Centre

-We are never fussy in this situations but this should be your only stop on the way home.
+We are never fussy in these situations, but this should be your only stop on the way home.
 Special mention to Sphinx Kebabs, these are not like the normal kebabs you get anywhere else, but the best on the planet.
-Be sure to have the nations favourite house sauce, Sphinx sauce spicy or normal.
+Be sure to have the nation’s favourite house sauce, Sphinx sauce, spicy or normal.
 Can do deliveries.

 What to do, eat sleep & drink in Belfast